 All files on your system are fragments of electronic data with specific structures that are defined by the types of files.
 The video file continues to function normally as long as those structures remain intact and as originally specified; but once those structures are disorganized, the video file usually becomes corrupt.

 It can become quite frustrating when you try to play a video and for one reason or another, the video simply refuses to play.
 This is usually an indication that the video file has become corrupted.
-Fortunately, in most cases, those files can be repaired as along as the right tools are used and the correct procedures for such repairs are adopted.
+Fortunately, in most cases, those files can be repaired as long as the right tools are used and the correct procedures for such repairs are adopted.

 The factors that could cause corruption of video files are explained below:

 Video files can become corrupt when systems are shut-down while videos are still being played.
 If the video is not stopped before the shut-down process is initiated, a critical element of the video file can become damaged, causing the file to become corrupt.

 A third-party video editor or player that does not have the requisite properties needed to process video files effectively can sometimes cause your files to become corrupt.